Longfei-CLF/comp0034-cw1-g-group-11-1/README.md

 I also search a method that require no authentication.
 However, this will only work in my the local internet which means it can not sent to users around the world.
 Moreover, the file reset_password_request can not response properly.
 The problem is in line “{% for error in form.email.errors %} ”.

-For file email_send.py, login.html, and model.py , they all can be reviewed.
+For file email_send.py, login.html, and model.py , all of them can be reviewed.
 I already comment out all the bug code and the function of the code is not fully presented.

 # COMP0034 Coursework 1